Samadroberts/ImageEdgeDetector/README.md

 2. Double click on the EdgeDetection-0.0.1.jar file

+If cloning the project:

-Build the project using maven https://maven.apache.org/download.cgi
+1.Build the project using maven https://maven.apache.org/download.cgi

+2.

   `mvn clean install`